mulderp/mulderp.github.com/_posts/2014-06-05-Usability-is-Everywhere.md

 The presentation was painful.
 You’ve been there too: the presenter is clearly knowledgeable, articulate, and well-respected.
 Yet somehow you’re writhing in your seat, bored and a bit annoyed, wondering when it will be over.
 Why?
 He failed to connect.

 I’ve been to about a dozen of these presentations in the last year.
 Public speaking is a different skill set than programming, we all know that.
 But that’s not what I’m talking about.
-See, we’ve also been to talks by presenters who were not terribly good speakers, although they were still excellent communicators.
+See, we’ve also been to talks by presenters who were not terribly good speakers, although they were still excellent *communicators*.
 They might have been uncomfortable on stage, but they had good pacing, clear goals, and a respect for your time and attention.
 Those qualities are available to anyone who strives for them, regardless of stage fright.

 Usability is everywhere.
 It’s not a thing you do when designing information architecture or storyboards or interaction cues.
 Usability isn’t a discrete concept or object or discipline.
-Usability is an ethic, and you can’t avoid it.
+Usability is an *ethic*, and you can’t avoid it.

 ## Ethics

 Human beings are always in relationship.
 We’re always bumping into each other, affecting each other, influencing and supporting and worrying about each other.
-Almost everything you do has an effect on other people.
+Almost *everything* you do has an effect on other people.
 This one truth — simple, but whoa-big — is the foundation of ethics.

 I remember the ton-of-bricks experience of letting this sink in.
 I started doing everything differently.
 My code commenting took a huge leap forward, now that I cared about the programmer who would later have to figure out my magic tricks.
 I wanted them to feel guided, not lost or impressed.
 Even before I met him, I was in relationship with the next guy.
 My error messages became gentler, my screen layouts more spacious, my documentation more task-driven.